Template variables define the Style Settings that a campaign manager can edit when editing email content.

 Please note that String type variables cannot be set as editable.

 Here are some examples of the different variable types:

 This setting is used for any kind of color setting in the copy, e.g. backgrounds, fonts, margins, etc.

-This setting is used for adding an image from the Media Database to your template.
+This setting is used for adding an image to your template from an external URL or the Media Database.

 You can use this feature to add background images to individual template blocks or to the entire email.
 To learn more, see How I can add a background image to my template?

 Type: Number - Decimal

 This setting is commonly used for line height, or any value that might require a decimal place.